Mokayed/Predicates-discrete-mathematics/README.md

-<p>First thing we did, was to come up with some objects, the result is shown below</p>
+<h3>First thing we did, was to come up with some objects, the result is shown below</h3>

 ```pl